Møinichen Mansion

-Møinichen Mansion (Danish: Møinichen s Palæ) is a town mansion Købmagergade in central Copenhagen, Denmark.
+The Møinichen Mansion (Danish: Møinichen s Palæ) is a former town mansion on Købmagergade in central Copenhagen, Denmark.
 It later served as headquarters of Royal Danish Mail from 1779 until 1912 and was known as the Royal Mail House (Danish: Den Kongelige Postgård).
 Købmagergade Post Office (Danish: Købmagergade Postkontor), was located in the building until June 2015 while the Post & Rele Museum was located on the two upper floors from 1907 until 2015.
 The building was acquired by the PFA pension fund in December 2014 and is in use for both retail and offices.